LaurentRDC/scikit-ued/docs/source/tutorials/structure.rst

 object by hand.

 To do this, you need:
 1. iterable of :class:`Atom` objects, with coordinates.
-These atoms can either be the full unit cell or the asymmetric unit cell;
+These atoms must be the full unit cell;
 2. three lattice vectors;
-3. (optional) symmetry operators that generate the full unit cell from the asymmetric unit cell.

 As an example, let's create the simplest crystal structure known:
 `alpha-Polonium (simple cubic) <https://en.wikipedia.org/wiki/Polonium#Solid_state_form>`_::